junxu-ai/llm_output_parser/readme.md

    - Gracefully handles parsing failures with meaningful error messages

 The module is particularly useful for applications that consume LLM-generated JSON responses, which often contain syntax errors or formatting issues that prevent direct parsing.

+## todo
+1. Add support for more JSON parsing libraries
+2. Add support for more JSON schema types
+3. Add support for more JSON schema validation rules
+4. Make the module more robust and reliable
+5. Add more tests on the small LLMs output